samkelleher/AzureStorageAccountDownload/README.md

 This is a litte dev utiility that will connect to an Azure container, and download a mirror of it to your local machine.
 Handy during development of an image store for example so you can work offline.

 ## Getting Started
-After cloning this repository run `yarn install --production` to grab its dependencies.
+After cloning this repository run `yarn` to grab its dependencies, then after setting config, `yarn start`.

 ## Set Config information
-To keep the container credentials out of source code, they are kept in a seperate `config.json` file:
+To keep the container credentials out of source code, they are read from the environment, or you can source them by setting them in the `.env` file.
+If you don't the application will not run.

+Copy the `.env.example` file to `.env` and fill in your values to get started, or set them in the environment.

 ```
-{
-  "storageAccountName": "<YOUR-ACCOUNT-NAME-HERE>",
-  "storageAccountKey": "<YOUR-KEY-HERE>",
+AZURE_ACCOUNT_NAME=< YOUR-ACCOUNT NAME HERE >
+AZURE_ACCOUNT_KEY=< YOUR KEY HERE >
-  "storeDirectory": "< PATH TO LOCAL STORAGE DIRECTORY (for example '../AzureContainers/') >",
+AZURE_DIRECTORY:< PATH TO LOCAL STORAGE DIRECTORY (for example '../AzureContainers/') >
-  "logDownloadsOnly": true
-}
 ```

 In your store directory, create folders here manually that match the names of folders you want to download.
 For example,